 PLA General Directions

-The Port of London Authority (PLA), in exercise of its powers under Section 111 of the Port of London Act 1968, as amended (the Act) and as the Competent Harbour Authority under the provisions of the Pilotage Act 1987, and with the agreement of the Chamber of Shipping, repeals the PLA General Directions 2016 and gives the following General Directions to Vessels in the Port of London.
+The Port of London Authority (PLA), in exercise of its powers under Section 111 of the Port of London Act 1968, as amended (the Act) and as the Competent Harbour Authority under the provisions of the Pilotage Act 1987, and with the agreement of the Chamber of Shipping, has reviewed and updated the PLA General Directions and provides the following General Directions to Vessels in the Port of London.

 In order to maintain and enhance safety of Navigation on the Thames, it is important that Masters and watchkeepers are familiar with current PLA Byelaws, General Directions and Notices to Mariners.
 It is therefore vital that owners/agents ensure that all such publications and relevant information are promptly distributed to Vessels as appropriate.